SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

 sudo docker compose up -d
 ```

-You should have have an answer like this:
+You should have an answer like this:

 ```bash
 [+] Running 1/1